By Stanley Pierre-Louis, Chief Executive Officer, Entertainment Software Association

 You don’t have to delve deeply into this issue to grasp the essential facts.
 The same video games played in the U.S. are played all over the world by 2.6 billion people, but the U.S. stands alone in incidents of mass violence.
 Time and time again, the research confirms that there is no evidence linking video game play to violent behavior.

-In fact, the U.S. Supreme Court, the U.S. Surgeon General, and UNICEF (the United Nations’ children’s welfare organization) are just some of the experts that reviewed the research and found no link between video games and real-world violence.
+In fact, the U.S. Supreme Court and the U.S. Surgeon General are just some of the experts that reviewed the research and found no link between video games and real-world violence.
 In the U.S. Supreme Court’s landmark ruling in Brown v.
 Entertainment Merchants Association & Entertainment Software Association (2011), Justice Antonin Scalia, writing for the majority of the Court, noted that:

 [S]tudies purporting to show a connection between exposure to violent video games and harmful effects on children do not prove that such exposure causes minors to act aggressively.